Everglades National Park and Florida Bay (Bait, Artificial, and Fly)

 Bull, Tiger, Lemon, Hammerhead, Blacktip, and Spinner Sharks are prevalent throughout Florida Bay.
 Shark Fishing is very visual, oftentimes you can spot over a dozen sharks behind the boat searching for a meal.
 When targeting sharks on fly, expect to use an 11 or 12 wt and be ready for some exciting bites!
 When using spin gear be ready to cast medium-sized baits to get aggressive bites followed by blistering runs.

-As a father, I know what it’s like to have the family on the boat and it can be a ton of fun.
-Depending on your family’s ambition, we can target anything from snook and sharks to snapper and dolphin.
-I love fishing anglers of all ages, backgrounds, and skill levels.
-Fishing trips can be as intimate as a parent-kid bonefishing trip or as general as the whole family on ecotour.
+We’re parents- we know what it’s like to have the family on the boat and it can be a ton of fun.
+Depending on your family’s ambition, we can target anything from sharks to snapper.
+We love fishing anglers of all ages, backgrounds, and skill levels.
+This trip can be as intimate as a parent-kid fishing trip or as general as the whole family on ecotour.
 Either way, we’ll spend an easy couple of hours on the water.

 Yellowtail. mangrove and mutton snapper are common catches.
 Most snapper trips are fished on the reef edge on the Atlantic side of the Keys.
 We’ll use a variety of light tackle to target these potential dinner entrees.
 Anglers are allowed to keep up to 10 aggregate snappers per day.
 Snapper can be an all-day target in the summer or incorporated into other offshore fishing trips in the winter months.

 Shallow, live-bottom areas inside the Florida Keys Barrier Reef Tract makes for a day of variety catches- snappers, groupers, mackerels, jacks and so on.
 Depths of 8-25 feet allow anglers to use light tackle, including fly.
 Late fall and winter months are the best time for the patches.